jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 Given a hacked wrule, replace the original with the hacked version.
 The deletion logic assumes that the 'sig' and 'id' fields were left as in the original.

+This routine exists because it is often convenient, instead of carefully custom-cloning a rule, and then deleting it. to "hack" its fields.

 ```
 -- luatangle: section+ wsym,wrule utilities